Let’s face it, finding talented and natural salespeople is not as simple as posting a job ad and waiting for a rush of applications.

 Use Sales Intelligence in Recruiting

-If you want to be more strategic, save time using Echobot, a GDPR-compliant sales intelligence tool.
+If you want to be more strategic, save time using Dealfront, a GDPR-compliant sales intelligence tool.
 “How does sales intelligence help me with recruiting sales people?!” you might wonder.
 But it’s actually pretty helpful.

-Let’s take the Sales Intelligence Platform from Echobot: With just a few clicks, you can get your hands on 300+ filters, over 20M companies and 60M contacts.
+Let’s take the Sales Intelligence Platform from Dealfront: With just a few clicks, you can get your hands on 300+ filters, over 20M companies and 60M contacts.
 This enables you not only to generate highly relevant B2B leads but also shows you suitable candidates within companies you could convince to work for your company instead.

 And, if these filters are not enough, you can fine-tune your search with keywords that pick up on the dynamic information contained within websites, job platforms, and social media.
 It's never been easier to navigate a competitive sales recruitment environment.
-Echobot can help you find and employ your next sales representative faster than your competitors!
+Dealfront can help you find and employ your next sales representative faster than your competitors!

 5 Steps to Recruit the Best Salespeople and Retain Them